 Counting Down the Pioneers of the eCommerce Business

 The shopping habits of the consumers across the world has changed significantly.
 Today, they prefer to make purchases from the comfort of their home.
 Online shopping is rapidly replacing traditional store shopping.
-Although traditional retailing still accounts for a significant portion of the retail sales, the trend has been shifting with digital retail growing at […]
+Although traditional retailing still accounts for a significant portion of the retail sales, the trend has been shifting with e commerce companies growing […]

 #5 – Alibaba

 Alibaba is one of the top Chinese e commerce companies that executes about 80% of China’s e-commerce transactions.
 The company was founded by Jack Ma in 1999 as a business-to-business (B2B) sales platform.
 Today however, they offer a wide range of products and services including electronic payment services, shopping search engines, and data-centric cloud computing services.

 The company also runs a business to consumer marketplace under the brand name Tmall and a consumer to consumer marketplace similar to eBay called Taobao.
 The company also pioneered the concept of Single’s day which generated record sales of $25 billion in 2017.

 Walmart, the largest retailer in the world, makes it to number four on the list.
 The presence of the American retailer signifies the growing importance of the e commerce business.
 Walmart’s focus on becoming one of the biggest e commerce companies globally was even more solidified by market expansions and M&As.

 In order to fight its competitor Amazon, Walmart has invested heavily in their e commerce business and introduced Walmart Pay and OpenOps, a cloud administration service.
 However, the online business of Walmart currently accounts for 3% of their total revenue.